 2. The social economy and social enterprises are an important part of the necessary social innovations.
 The Ministry of Labor and Social Policy in Bulgaria has an advisory group on social economy, composed by different stakeholders.
-This contributes to promoting activities in gradual 'normalisation' of the practices At the same time, the development of a legal framework in this area is faced with numerous problems, and in particular the absence of political will to develop a law that should clearly separate the organisational units of the social economy from other economic operators.
+This contributes to promoting activities in the field and а gradual 'normalisation' of the practices in this respect.
+At the same time, the development of a legal framework in this area is faced with numerous problems, and in particular the absence of political will to develop a law that should clearly separate the organisational units of the social economy from other economic operators.
 Particularly problematic is the empowerment of members of these organizational units on the basis of the principle "one person, one vote".
-In this context a discussion panel of the regulatory framework the social economy would be 3.
-International scientific networks which can contribute to improving the social dimensions of development in the social field, in which Bulgaria also participates, are gradually being built.
+In this context a discussion panel of the regulatory framework the social of economy would be verv useful.
+3. International scientific networks which can contribute to improving the social dimensions of development in the social field, in which Bulgaria also participates, are gradually being built.
 Examples of such systems are: Adequate minimum income (EMIN); Social Economy and Social Enterprises (EMES), etc.